ssuingchen/sentiment_analysis/README.md

 # sentiment_analysis
 This project implemented neural network and machine learning to classify tweets with sentiment labels.

+## Library
+- pip install vaderSentiment

-## RNN models used Glove Embeddings, and the file is not provided in this repository.
+### RNN models used Glove Embeddings, and the file is not provided in this repository.

 ## BERT